kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-1.md

 This is a simple filter that hides the admin bar

-## 20. WordPress body_class()
+## body_class()

-This is a very powerful dynamic function that generates a bunch of classes inside the BODY element.
+This is a very powerful dynamic function that generates a bunch of classes inside the `<body>` element.
 You can use these classes to style a WordPress page the way you want depending on the situation.

+**tip** In your final project you will use a class generated to style the images located inside the `domsters` header.

 `header.php`